hyperledger/besu-docs/docs/Tutorials/Merge-Testnet.md

 [Teku](https://docs.teku.consensys.net/en/stable/HowTo/Get-Started/Installation-Options/Install-Binaries/).

 Ensure you meet the prerequisites for the installation option you use.
-For example, you must have Java version 11–16 if using the Besu and Teku binary distributions.
+For example, you must have Java 11+ if using the Besu and Teku binary distributions.

 Ensure you meet the [system requirements for Besu on Mainnet](../HowTo/Get-Started/System-Requirements).